wjys/DM1123-VFS-FA15/class_exercises/dm1123_class_exercise_color.md

 ## Class Exercise: Color

-* **Post to wordpress, an image or illustration which contains your favorite color palette**
+* **Post to blog, an image or illustration which contains your favorite color palette**

 * **Discuss the image’s color context, also known as value & intensity**
   * Shade, Tint, or Saturation (Consult GD 74)